SAP-archive/xsk/docs-site/docs/index.md

 ## Contact us

 We run the project in compliance with the high standard of transparency and openness.
 In case of questions or suggestions you are welcome to our public [discussions](https://github.com/SAP/xsk/discussions) space.
-We hang on a public slack channel as well at: [https://eclipse-dirigible.slack.com/archives/C01MV5PCF7X](https://eclipse-dirigible.slack.com/archives/C01MV5PCF7X)
+We hang on a public [slack channel]((https://eclipse-dirigible.slack.com/archives/C01MV5PCF7X)) as well.